Subscribe to a webhook topic

 Anchor to Select the API versionSelect the API version

 The API version impacts which topics are available to subscribe to.
-The Remix template defaults to the latest version in your app configuration file.
+The React Router template defaults to the latest version in your app configuration file.
 However, you can update the API version as needed.

 To determine which topic to subscribe to, use the Webhooks reference.